Director of Financial Aid

 The College has partnered with Scott Healy & Associates in managing and overseeing the entire search process.
 All applications and nominations must be sent electronically to:

 Scott Healy & Associates

-Applicants must apply electronically by submitting a cover letter outlining their experience and success in financial aid, a complete and up-to-date resume, and a list of five professional references with title, institutional affiliation, e-mail address and direct telephone numbers.
-Applications submitted by May 24, 2017, will receive priority consideration.
+Applicants must apply electronically by submitting a Cover Letter outlining their experience and success in all areas indicated in The Position, a complete and up-to-date Resume, and the names of five professional References with title, institutional affiliation, email address, and direct telephone number.

 The search process is confidential and no references will be contacted without written permission from the candidate.
 Applications submitted by January 14, 2018, will be given priority consideration.
 The search will remain open until the position is filled.

 Gogebic Community College is an equal opportunity educator and employer.